Table of Contents

 - At the end of the page

-Tip #4: Understand keyword density
+4. Understand keyword density

-Tip #5: Use category and tags
+5. Use category and tags

+Another SEO tip for blogs is to note the tags and categories.
 Tags and categories are taxonomy systems that help organize your blog section.
 For example, here’s how Pepper Content organizes its blog into categories.

 Each blog is also associated with two or more tags.
-In the example below, the tags associated with this blog are ‘content writing’ and ‘content writing services’.
+In the example below, the tags associated with this blog are ‘content writing’ and ‘content writing services.’

 You can associate each blog with one or two categories.
 A well-structured blog section is well-appreciated by Google’s crawlers.